 Step 5: You're all done!
 Someone will be in touch with you soon regarding your application!

-Once a student's application is received and math placement scores are obtained, spaces for that LC are filled on a first-come, first-serve basis with placement on an additional waiting list if necessary.
+Once a student's application is received and math placement scores are obtained, spaces for that LLC are filled on a first-come, first-serve basis with placement on an additional waiting list if necessary.

 How will I know my application/acceptance status?